MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Adobe Acrobat Sign
 _Publisher: Adobe_

 The Adobe Acrobat Sign connector for Microsoft Search securely stores agreement metadata, allowing users to quickly and easily find their agreements alongside other documents in Microsoft 365.
-Search for agreements explicitly or view recommendations when key events occur such as a new agreement is created, an agreement is viewed, or an agreement event occurs (e.g., canceled, expired, or delegated).
+Search for agreements explicitly or view recommendations when key events occur.
 The connector supports Acrobat Sign access permissions, ensuring only the permitted sender and recipients see agreement information.
 Users securely access full agreements in Acrobat Sign.

 [Deploy this Graph connector](https://www.adobe.com/go/microsoft-search-connector-guide)

 ### Atlassian Confluence
 _Publisher: BA Insight_

 BA Insight's Confluence Connector is an enterprise grade indexing connector that enables content stored in Confluence to be crawled and indexed.
-This enables SharePoint, or any other portal, to serve as the single point from which users can search and retrieve the content they need from multiple content sources.
+This enables SharePoint, Bing, or the Microsoft 365 app to serve as the single point from which users search for enterprise content.

 [Deploy this Graph connector](https://www.bainsight.com/connectors/connector-for-confluence-cloud-version/)